Syndace/libxeddsa/docs/index.rst

 Some of those features are offered by re-exporting functions from `libsodium <https://download.libsodium.org/doc/>`_, others are implemetations of the `XEdDSA <https://www.signal.org/docs/specifications/xeddsa/>`_ specification, using ref10 by Daniel J. Bernstein.

-The conversion functions utilize the birational maps between Curve25519 and Ed25519 defined in `RFC 7748 <https://tools.ietf.org/html/rfc7748>`_ (on page 5).
+The conversion functions utilize the birational maps between Curve25519 and Ed25519 defined in `RFC 7748, section 4.1 "Curve25519" <https://www.rfc-editor.org/rfc/rfc7748.html#section-4.1>`_.

 Note: XEdDSA is also specified for Curve448/Ed448, which is not covered by this library.